prashantmore277/prashantmore277/README.md

 - ⚡ Fun fact : I love to watch web series and play football.

 ### 🌱 Challenges that I’m currently challenging myself:
 Since the world is in the quarantine stage:earth_asia:, and I’m having lots of spare time:watch:, I decided to take this time focusing on feeding more knowledge:books: to myself.
-I set a couple of self-challenges in order to push myself more further.:running:
+I set a couple of self-challenges in order to push myself more further.

  ### Languages and Tools: <img src="https://media.giphy.com/media/WUlplcMpOCEmTGBtBW/giphy.gif" width="30">